caltechlibrary/cloud-init-examples/README.md

 The sizes recognized by `start-vm.bash` are nano, micro, tiny, small, medium, large, xlarge, 2xlarge.
 See https://aws.amazon.com/ec2/instance-types/t4 for the descriptions used to model these sizes.
 Look in the T4g section of the table

+`rdm-machine.bash`
+: This will create a local development VM using Multipass for test purposes.
+It is set to 8Gb RAM and 150GB disk, 2 CPU.
+This is too small for a real production machine but a 32Gb RAM is larger than some of our development boxes have.

 Multipass
 ---------